BearachB/MERN-Project/README.md

 12. In “client” CLI, “npm start” to start the client server.
 13. In “server” CLI, “npm run dev” to start the backend server.
 14. The web. app. will now open in your default browser.
+15. Go to the registration page to create an account to explore all the functionality of the app.

 FOR Connection to MongoDB Atlas Server using MongoDB Compass to inspect database: